cadmiumkitty/moneyaggvoc/README.md

 I'd say they are alternative labels where definitions call them out in that way (for example ECB definitions of M1, M2 and M3), even though in some cases narrow money sounds like a concept that includes multiple measures (for example Bank of England M0 and M2).

-Shall I be using dcterms:title and dcterms:description or rdfs:label and rdfs:comment for the Scheme?
+Shall I be using `dcterms:title` and `dcterms:description` or `rdfs:label` and `rdfs:comment` for the Scheme?
-I went with rdfs:label and rdfs:comment to allow TopBraid and SKOS Play to work out of the box in a nice way, even though [SKOS Primer](https://www.w3.org/TR/skos-primer/) suggests the use of dcterms:title and dcterms:description.
+I went with `rdfs:label` and `rdfs:comment` to allow TopBraid and SKOS Play to work out of the box in a nice way, even though [SKOS Primer](https://www.w3.org/TR/skos-primer/) suggests the use of `dcterms:title` and `dcterms:description`.

 Would calling it "moneyvoc" be too ambitious?
 Yes, it would be, in the end I'm only trying to describe the money supply concepts.
 MoneyAggVoc it is.